1110sillabo/python_learners_glossary/README.rst

 Magic Method
   Methods that can be used to change the normal behavior of an object.
-HINT : in Python, everything is an object.
+HINT: in Python, everything is an object.

 Program Structure
 -----------------